andrewdavidsmith/transferase/docs/building.md

 ## Ubuntu

-I'm using the Ubuntu 24.04 docker image.
+These instructions assume Ubuntu 24.04 and I'm using the Ubuntu 24.04 docker image.
 I will list all the steps, even though most of them won't be needed on your system.
 First is to build the command line tools, then the Python package.

 ### Command line app